mentor-pranaya/-Dynamic-Player-Transfer-Value-Prediction-using-AI-and-Multi-source-Data-/Progress.md

 Day 13 Progress (04.09.2025)
 Todayy I'll start feature engineering after i complete feature engineering i will upload files on github.

+Day 14 Progress (05.09.2025)
+I am currently working on Feature Engineering it will be done with one to two days.